 FREE Summer reading programs and book logs for kids & teens — earn free books & more!!

+As parents, we know that connecting kids with books throughout the summer is SUCH a good thing.
 Summer reading helps them to keep their vocab and comprehension skills strong so those first weeks back to school are much easier!

-But honestly, keeping them reading can be a challenge with all the other fun activities they have going on — like the pool and friends and s’mores by the fire … not to mention the availability of technology and the desire to get sticky, dirty and wet any chance they get 😉
+But honestly, keeping them reading can be a challenge with all the other fun activities they have going on — like the pool and friends and s’mores by the fire.
+Not to mention the availability of technology and the desire to get sticky, dirty and wet any chance they get 😉

 Which is why this first post in our 100 Days of Free Summer Activities series includes awesome ideas that will not only inspire your kids to read but also allow us to retain our ‘cool Mom/Dad’ status without constantly bugging them to pick up a book!

-2019 FREE Summer Reading Programs & Book Logs
+2025 FREE Summer Reading Programs & Book Logs

 There are a number of wonderful businesses that offer free books & other reading rewards or incentives for kids who read during the summer.